Filing a Military Divorce in Maryland

 Under the USFSPA, a military spouse is eligible for a portion of a military member’s pension when:

-• The servicemember has at least ten credible military service years; and
+• The service member has at least ten credible military service years; and

 • The marriage lasted for at least ten credible military service years.